Raspberry Pi Model B, Revision 2.0

 - Two video output options: HDMI or composite

 - 3.5 mm audio output jack

-- 26-pin GPIO header with 0.1″-spaced male pins that are compatible with the female ends of our premium jumper wires.
+- 26-pin GPIO header with 0.1″-spaced male pins that are compatible with our 2×13 stackable female headers and the female ends of our premium jumper wires.

 What you will need